rtivadar/aath0.github.io/_posts/2018-04-19-atp-tennis-analysis-2006-2015-what-makes-the-greats-so-great.md

   geom_dl(aes(label = name),
           method = list(dl.combine("last.points"), cex = 1),
           position = position_nudge(x = 0.1)) +
-  labs(title = "Average Percent of matches won for Top 5 Players Per Year, 2006 - 2015",
+  labs(title = "Percent of Matches Won for Top 5 Players Per Year, 2006 - 2015",
        x = "Year",
-       y = "Average Percent of Matches Won")
+       y = "Percent of Matches Won")
 ```
 (ADD GRAPH)

 As you can see, various players are in and out of the top 5 world rankings throughout the years.
 In total, 12 different players had an average ranking of 5 or higher for any given year.
 As for the great players of Federer, Nadal, Djokovic, and Murray, only Federer is ranked in the top 5 throughout all 10 years.
-Dkojokic and Murray, whose average ranking enters into the top 5 in 2008 and 2009 respectively, also do not leave for the reminder of the years.
-Nadal was the only great player to drop out of the top 5, after a string of bad performances in 2015.
+Dkojokic, whose average ranking enters into the top 5 in 2008, also does not leave for the remainder of the years.
+Nadal and Murray's average ranking both momentarily drop out of the top 5.
+Nadal, after a string of bad performances in 2015 dips below 5, and Murray's average ranking goes below 5 for the year of 2014, but he bounces back the very next year.

 Looking at the trends in the graph more closely, notice the consistency of Federer from 2006 to 2012, in which his match win percentage never dropped below 80%.
 Perhaps the most incredible statistic in this data set as well, is that in the 2006 season, Federer won 94.7% of his matches.
 The next closest match win percentage is Novak Djokovic in 2011, where he won 94.0% of his matches.